mmaxirod8/FPGA_projects/Image_Generator_C_IV/README.md

 3.  **Verify Output:** The testbench will create a file called `image_out.ppm`.
     * You can open this file with *IrfanView*, *GIMP* or online converters to see the synthetically generated road.

+📌 ***Aclaracion:*** Para resolver dudas sobre como se realizan los primeros pasos y la configuracion de la simulación en ModelSim, consulta la guía detallada en el directorio Lane_detection_C_V de este repositorio.

+---

 * ***Implementation on Quartus Prime & FPGA board:***
-1. Load the `street_image.vhd` and `lane_default_Cyclone_IV.qsf` (pin map) files into Quartus Prime, and run the Synthesis
+1. Load the `street_image.vhd` and `lane_default_Cyclone_IV.qsf` (pin map) files into Quartus Prime, and run the Synthesis.
-2. Once we have obtained the .bit file `street_image.sof` from the Synthesis (located in the output_files directory of your Quartus-Project on our computer), we can now run it on our FPGA or Remote Lab
+2. Once we have obtained the .bit file `street_image.sof` from the Synthesis (located in the output_files directory of your Quartus-Project on our computer), we can now run it on our FPGA or Remote Lab.

+📌 ***Aclaracion:*** Para resolver dudas sobre como se realizan los primeros pasos y la configuracion de la implementacion en Quartus Prime, consulta la guía detallada en el directorio Lane_detection_C_V de este repositorio.

   ### 🕵️ We can add an extra: Processing Modules (Lane Detection)
 *This folder also includes the same files found in the FPGA `Lane_detection_C_V` project (from this same repository), so we can apply its algorithm to `Image_Generator_C_IV`:*